 Be their role model

 You need to take up the role of modeling the healthy habits you want your children to possess.
-Show them what needs to be done and what importance it has.
+Show them what they need to do and what importance it has.
 For instance, every morning, take your healthy breakfast, your snacks, lunch, and so on.
-Do not keep them in the dark about how you eat.
-However, most parents may force their children to take what they themselves hate.
+Please do not keep them in the dark about how you eat.
+However, most parents may force their children to take what they hate.
 For children to learn and stick to a habit, do it with them.
 Exercise or eat the greens and fruits together.
-It does not only build your bond but also builds healthy eating behavior.
+It does build not only your bond but also creates healthy eating behavior.

 Limit Tech Time

 Nowadays, tech is everything.
-Most parents prefer to buy gadgets for their children rather than buying playing tools such as balls, dolls, skipping rope, etc. Children prefer spending time with their tablets or on Televisions as opposed to running around, playing ball, or riding bicycles.
-This is evident in children whose parents have tight work schedules and have less or no time for children.
+Most parents prefer to buy gadgets for their children rather than buying playing tools such as balls, dolls, skipping rope, etc. Children like spending time with their tablets or on televisions instead of running around, playing ball, or riding bicycles.
+It is evident in children whose parents have tight work schedules and have less or no time for children.

 Most households have Television, tablets, phones, and iPods.
 Parents believe in children’s independence.
-Playing video games, listening to music, watching cartoons, Facebooking, and texting are considered healthy.
+Video gaming, listening to music, watching Television, Facebooking, and texting are considered healthy.
 Do you know creating a schedule of activities and supervising them could prevent obesity?
 If not, that is what you can do.
 Make a timetable of activities children can do to remain active and keep an eye while guiding them.

 Eat healthy snacks

-Parents at large succumb to their children whims on what kind of snack they want.
-Children have a sweet tooth that guides on the sugary and fatty snacks they crave for.
+Parents at large succumb to their children’s whims on what kind of snack they want.
+Children have a sweet tooth that guides them on the sugary and fatty snacks they crave.
 Snacks are mostly to fill the gap on the nutrients missed.
 However, we forget and fall for their desires.
-During snack time, emphasize on snacks such as fruits and vegetables with a little protein and carbohydrate.
+During snack time, emphasize snacks such as fruits and vegetables with a little protein and carbohydrate.
 Ensure it is enough to keep them hungry during dinner.

 Eat meals together

-Recent studies found out that, children and teens that ate family meals four times a week were less likely to be obese by 12%.
+Recent studies found that children and teens who ate family meals four times a week were less likely to be obese by 12%.
 Eating together can help you eat healthier meals and control eating disorders.
-You get time to eat and chew food properly as well as watch your portions.
+You get time to eat and chew food correctly, as well as watch your portions.

 To help your children not overeat, include fruits and vegetables in their diet to keep them full for longer.
 Food such as whole grains, beans, peas, nuts, fruits, and green leafy food should not miss on your shopping list.
-For serving, the USDA’s plate image is more recommended as you serve everything in small portions.
+For serving, the USDA’s plate image is a recommendation as you serve everything in small portions.